mirkokiefer/oss-seminar/README.md

-#Learning from Open Source Software in commercial software development
+#Learning from Open Source Software
+##Changing paradigms in software development
 ###Abstract
 ####Software characeristics being subject of change
 Software architecture - for example a switch from desktop to web-based applications or the replacement of tightly coupled interfaces with a distributed architecture.